What is a Breast reduction?

 How is a Breast reduction performed?

-I prefer to perform the procedure under IV anesthesia, instead of General Anesthesia, because it eliminates much of the nausea in the post operative period.
+I prefer to perform the procedure under monitored IV anesthesia, instead of General anesthesia, because it eliminates much of the nausea in the postoperative period.
 During the procedure, excess skin and breast tissue is removed.
 The nipple is left attached to remaining breast tissue and moved to a new position to match the new, smaller breast size.

 To close and lift the breast I commonly use the vertical technique.
 I do not use the 'inverted T' scar (or Weiss pattern) for skin closure because this technique makes the breast flatter, with less projection because of the horizontal scar.
 The horizontal scars underneath the breasts are not only unattractive, but they also have a tendency to broaden, or become thick.

 Instead, I always use the vertical scar, or lollipop incision.
 I've been performing this vertical breast reduction technique since 1989, after visiting Dr. Claude Lassus in France, who developed the vertical scar technique procedure beginning in 1964.
 He is well known French Plastic Surgeon located in Nice, France who performed thousands of vertical scar breast reductions during his career.
 In the 70's and 80's French women were known to frolic topless on southern French beaches such as Nice, France, and minimum scarring was crucial to them.
 With Dr. Lassus' technique, there is less scarring and also a more youthful, perkier shape over the long term.

 What exactly is the vertical breast reduction technique?